OrchardCMS/OrchardCore/src/docs/guides/microsoft-entra-id-integration/README.md

-# Use Microsoft Entra ID / Azure AD as an external identity provider
+# Use Microsoft Entra ID (Azure AD) as an external identity provider

 In order to authenticate users with Microsoft Entra ID (Azure AD), you must enable and configure The `OrchardCore.MicrosoftAuthentication.AzureAD` (you can learn more about [here](../../reference/modules/Microsoft.Authentication/README.md)) and the `OrchardCore.Users.Registration` features